 Instructions

-• Preheat the oven to 350°F and spray an 8×8-inch baking dish with nonstick cooking spray.
+• Preheat the oven to 350ยฐF.
+Spray an 8×8-inch baking dish with nonstick cooking spray.

 Lemon Cake

-• To the flour mixture, add lemon juice, vinegar, oil, and water.
-Stir using a spatula or whisk until ingredients are fully combined.
+• To the flour mixture, add lemon juice, vinegar, water, and oil.
+Whisk until ingredients are fully combined.

 Lemon Buttercream